- About Us

-The Microsoft Office Administrative Training course is designed to help low-skilled and low-wage workers improve their technology and retention related skills, enabling them to transition into administrative work upon completion of the program.
-Students will gain the necessary skills for administrative work, including typing and Microsoft Office; soft skills such as time management, worker accountability, goal setting, customer service and problem solving; job readiness and job searching skills.
+The Microsoft Office Administrative Training course is designed to help low skilled and low-wage workers improve their technology and retention related skills, enabling them to transition into administrative work upon completion of the program.
+Participants will gain the necessary skills for administrative work, including typing and Microsoft Office; soft skills such as time management, worker accountability, goal setting, customer service and problem solving; job readiness and job searching skills.

 Career and Educational Development

 Participants in USES’ Workforce Readiness program have the opportunity to build and enhance their academic, work, and soft skills through our college and career readiness curriculum.
 Lessons and activities will include developing educational plans, job readiness preparation, time management, building positive work ethic, personal budgeting and other topics to make a student’s next steps’ plan successful.
 Students will also participate in resume and cover letter workshops, mock interviews, and attend college and job fairs.

 Workforce Readiness participants will also be assisted with identifying and securing employment with local employers.
 With staff support, participants will create a portfolio which includes their career plan, resume, cover letter, job inquires, application practice and thank you letters.
 There will be planned career workshops and job fairs based on the labor market needs.

 Students have the opportunity to work with a volunteer if they need extra academic support, either inside or outside of the classroom, in small groups or one-on-one.
 With the assistance of the teachers and Volunteer Coordinator, students are given a volunteer based on their academic needs and availability.

 The mission of United South End Settlements is to harness the power of our diverse community to disrupt the cycle of poverty for children and their families.

 For more information on Technology Education, please contact Leah Samura at firstname.lastname@example.org or (617) 375-8196.